Scroll to top

 Firearms Policy

 Bangladesh's Arms Act governs all weapons.
-Private security companies are generally unarmed.
-Armed protection is available through specific channels including police liaison and licensed armed guard services, but standard corporate close protection is typically conducted unarmed.
+Standard corporate close protection is typically conducted unarmed.
+Armed protection is available through specific channels including police liaison and licensed armed guard services.

 Licensing